Kn3ule/Text-Mining-Sentiment-Analysis-for-player-scouting/README.md

 # Text-Mining-Sentiment Analysis for player scouting

-This repository provides the code for a masterthesis with the titel "Text Mining & Sentiment Analysis for player scouting: How ML-Algorithms can improve the scouting process in football".
+This repository provides the code for a masterthesis with the titel "Integrating Sentiment Analysis into Football Scouting: A Data Driven Approach".
 It provides an application for the automated analysis of social media comments of football fans.
 The application can be run both locally and in a Docker environment.
 Below you will find a detailed explanation of how the project is structured, which data can be processed, and how to use the application.

 ---